-Annual monitoring of the bean geese wintering population on the Slamannan Plateau is carried out by the Bean Geese Monitoring Group on behalf of Scottish Natural Heritage.
+Annual monitoring of the bean geese wintering population on the Slamannan Plateau is carried out by the Bean Geese Action Group on behalf of Scottish Natural Heritage.
 Bean goose data has been collected for a number of years prior to the commencement of the bog restoration project.
-Returning Taiga bean geese were recorded on the Slamannan Plateau on the 3rd of October 2016.
 Four geese were fitted with GPS transmitter tags by BTO staff on the 9th of October 2015 to help monitor their movements.
-Location data is collected at intervals during the day and night and is available for use by researchers within 24 hours (http://monitoring.wwt.org.uk/our-work/goose-swan-monitoring-programme/species-accounts/taiga-bean-goose/).
-It has been encouraging to see that the geese are continuing to roost each night at the roost pools within compartment 11, with all 4 of the tagged geese returning here each night after feeding/loafing in surrounding agricultural fields.
+One of the tagged geese died in Sweden in the summer of 2018, and the transmitter of another appears to have stopped working in early 2018.
+It has been encouraging to see that the geese are continuing to frequent the roost pools within compartment 11 after feeding/loafing in surrounding agricultural fields during the day.
 It therefore appears that the restoration work on the site has had no negative impact on the geese using the site.